WQU-MScFE-Capstone-MGS/retail-investor-strategies/README.md

 # Implementation
 ## Smart Beta Strategy
-As part of our research we have implemented a Smart Beta alogorithm which leverages the QuantConnects framework.
+As part of our research we have implemented a Smart Beta algorithm which leverages the QuantConnects framework.
 Below is the class diagram if of the implementation:

 ![Class Diagram](images/cs_class_diagram.png)